DVS-Lab/night-owls/code/README.md

 # READ ME

-The read me in the parent directory describes the core processing code steps.
-The Mattoni2025 subdirectory contains R code for analysis in the main night owls manuscript.
-The read me below describes additional files generated for various supplemental and exploratory processing steps and analyses.
-It was largely generated through the use of AI and should be interpretted with substantial caution.
+We largely refer readers to thr read me in the parent directory above, which describes the core processing code steps.
+The Mattoni2025 subdirectory also contains R code for analysis in the main night owls manuscript.
+All information below was mostly AI-generated and describes additional files generated for various supplemental and exploratory processing steps and analyses.
+It should be interpretted with substantial caution.

 ```
 <project-root>/